-2 The only other Signatory Party to the October 13, 2020, Joint Petition is the Coalition for Affordably Utility Service of Pennsylvania's ("CAUSE-PA").
+2The only other Signatory Partyies to the October 13, 2020, Joint Petition is comprise: the Company, the Office of Consumer Advocate ("OCA"), the Office of Small Business Advocate ("OSBA"), the Coalition for Affordably Utility Service of Pennsylvania's ("CAUSE-PA"), and the Natural Resources Defense Council ("NRDC").
 The Company has not heard from CAUSE-PA with respect to its position with this filing.
 In addition, the Company has not reached out to the non-signatory parties at this time given the abbreviated time period for filing the Petition.
 However, the Company is serving a copy of this filing on all parties in the DSP IX proceeding.